-The City of Oxford was home to C.S Lewis, JRR Tolkein and the birthplace of Stephen Hawking.
+The City of Oxford was home to C.S Lewis, JRR Tolkien and the birthplace of Stephen Hawking.
 Twenty-six British Prime Ministers were educated at Oxford University, along with many famous individuals such as Tim Berners Lee, computer scientist and inventor of the World Wide Web.
 Oxford is home to the oldest university in England.

-Since its foundation in 1621 the Botanic Garden has been a jewel in the crown of the University of Oxford and a focal point for any visit to Oxford.
+Since its foundation in 1621, the Botanic Garden has been a jewel in the crown of the University of Oxford and a focal point for any visit to Oxford.

 The Garden is the place to visit if you seek knowledge about the plant kingdom and its central role in our culture, if you seek horticultural inspiration or if you simply want to find a refuge from the bustle of the city.